 This is especially true when you take the extra step of leveraging referrals and partnerships for customer acquisition.

 Net new customers are almost always a good thing.
 In the startup and venture capital world, your growth rate can often trump every other metric.
-A high growth rate and a lot of new customers can be a clear signal that you have great product-market fit and you're on the right track as a company.
+A high growth rate and a lot of new customers can be a clear signal that you have great product-market fit.

 High customer acquisition numbers are awesome.
 But it's only part of the picture.

-If your customer retention numbers are horrible at the same time, you might as well just start burning cash.
+If your customer retention numbers are horrible, you might as well just start burning cash.

 This highlights one of the biggest issues with prioritizing customer acquisition: Focusing on customer acquisition over customer retention means you're leaving money on the table.